 Compound interest is one of the most important components of wealth-building.
-This powerful force can help your accounts grow much quicker than just setting aside a few hundred bucks a year.
-But if you’re on the wrong side of the equation, you’re more likely to see your money flushed away.
+This powerful force can help your accounts grow much faster than just stashing money under your mattress each year.
+But if you’re on the wrong side of the equation, compound interest can suck your money away.

-Calculating compound interest is fairly simple once you know how to break down the equation.
-Though it looks intimidating, it’s just a matter of plugging the correct variables into the following equation:
+Calculating compound interest is relatively simple once you know how.
+Though it looks intimidating, you just have to plug the correct variables into the following equation:

 A =P(1+ (i/n))^nt

 Let’s break down this further with a couple of quick examples.

 Say that you deposit $10,000 into a 10-year CD that earns 5% annual interest compounded daily.
 In this example: